Markus Björkqvist

-Markus Björkqvist (born 4 September 2003) is a Swedish professional football player who plays for Utsikten, on loan from Malmö FF.
+Markus Johan Björkqvist (born 4 September 2003) is a Swedish professional football player who plays for Landskrona BoIS.

 Club career

 Björkqvist started playing football at Bara GIF, before joining Malmö FF aged eleven.

 After signing his first contract with the Swedish champions in June 2021, Björkqvist made his professional debut for the club on the following 24 July, coming on as substitute in 2-0 away Allsvenskan win against Mjällby.